island-is/island.is/libs/clients/contentful-graphql/README.md

-# Car recycling Client (Úrvinnslusjóður)
+# Contentful GraphQL Client

 ## About

-This library implements a GraphQL client code to use Car recycling (Skilavottorð) GraphQL APIs.
+This library implements a GraphQL client code to use Contentful GraphQL APIs.

-## Skilavottord-ws backend URL
+## GraphQL API endpoint

-The `RECYCLING_FUND_GQL_BASE_PATH` config needs to be configured as to Skilavottord GraphQL server URL.
+The `GRAPHQL_API_ENDPOINT` config needs to be configured.

 ## GraphQL client code generation